TheoSourget/DDSA_Sourget/README.md

 2.Execute fusion_source notebook to obtain the final csv (merged.csv).

+### Make the classification
+1. Update the dataset if wanted using code/task_classification/create_dataset.ipynb
+2. Train and test classifiers in code/task_classification/abstract_classification.ipynb

 ### Add new elements
+1. References extraction

-To add a new source, you just have to generate a csv file name paper_{name_of_your_source} with the following columns: name,DOI,publication_year,dataset_used
+    To add a new source to merge with other, you just have to generate a csv file name paper_{name_of_your_source} with the following columns: name,DOI,publication_year,dataset_used

     To add a new dataset in existing extraction with OpenAlex and OpenCitation, put in datasets.csv a new line with the dataset information

     To add a new dataset with dimensions.ai, fusion all the exported files into a single file that respect the format of dimensions.ai (first line of the csv for query information and second line as csv header).
 The file should be named {name_of_dataset}.csv

+2. Create the dataset
+    To add a new keyword to check in the abstracts, just add in data/keywords.csv a new line with (keyword,organ) and then launch the related cells in code/task_classification/create_dataset.ipynb

 ---
 ## Credits